RadialDevGroup/ombudsman/ATTENDANCE.md

 #### Tell them soon.

 Please send your notification, by email, as soon as possible, to let your team know if you will be late or absent.
-Please also notify Ben or Marshall.
+Please also notify Lindsay.
 You have a responsibility to make sure we are aware if you will be unable to work, as soon as you know and are able.

 Unreported tardies and absences must be made up.